 - Able to meet with Canadian Immigration authorities and your Canadian employer on your behalf

 Not everyone has what it takes to become an RCIC.
 Canada’s immigration policies and laws are complex and constantly changing.
-Choosing a career as an RCIC means committing yourself to dedicated study in this area, and to continuous learning as a practicing consultant.
+Choosing a career as an RCIC means committing yourself to dedicated study in this area, and to continuous learning as a practising consultant.

 What Does It Take To Become an RCIC?